Metrorail Western Cape: Operation

 Frequencies can vary vastly from weekday peaks to weekend-off peaks.
 Services to Simon's Town, Bellville via Century City, Strand, Muldersvlei (via Stellenbosch) and Wellington are less frequent over weekends with a train about every hour on Saturdays and every two hours on a Sunday.
 In contrast, weekday frequencies on some lines offer three-minute headways.

-First-class MetroPlus coaches are always on the side closest to Cape Town.

 Every train displays a four-digit train number.
 The route and destination of a specific train can be determined by just looking at the train number.

 Up trains travel towards Cape Town and carry even train numbers, down trains travel away from Cape Town and carry odd train numbers.
 Destinations can be derived from the following table:

 Infrastructure and rolling stock

+During October 2013, a R51 billion (€4 billion, $4.46 billion) contract for the supply of 600 X'Trapolis Mega trainsets, including a local production arrangement, was signed by Alstom and PRASA.
+During May 2017, 13 trainsets commenced revenue service on Pretoria-based routes, marking the type's entry to service.